michaellee/old-michaelsoolee.com/_posts/2014-06-10-emberjs-shorter-link-to.md

 */
 ```

-Yesterday, I discovered a shorter syntax which is perfect for simple text links.
+Yesterday, <a href="http://emberjs.com/guides/templates/links/#toc_adding-additional-attributes-on-a-link" target="_blank">I discovered a shorter syntax</a> which is perfect for simple text links.
 That syntax looks like this:

 ```javascript
 /*